Congress is ready to certify Trump's election win, but his Jan. 6 legacy hangs over the day

 “We should not be lulled into complacency,” said Ian Bassin, executive director of the cross-ideological nonprofit Protect Democracy.

-He and others have warned that it is historically unprecedented for U.S. voters to do what they did in November, reelecting Trump after he publicly refused to step aside last time.
-Returning to power an emboldened leader who has demonstrated his unwillingness to give it up “is an unprecedentedly dangerous move for a free country to voluntarily take,” Bassin said.
+He and others have warned that returning to power an emboldened leader who has demonstrated his unwillingness to give up the office “is an unprecedentedly dangerous move for a free country to voluntarily take.”

+Trump said in a Monday post online that Congress was certifying a “GREAT" election victory and called it "A BIG MOMENT IN HISTORY.”

 Biden, speaking Sunday at events at the White House, called Jan.
 6, 2021, “one of the toughest days in American history.”